nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 ## Transmitter (advanced)

 Typically users don't need to explicitly assign transmitter or receiver classes to the IOSpec ports of Holoscan SDK operators.
-For connections between operators a `DoubleBufferTransmitter` will automatically be used, while for connections between fragments in a distributed application, a `UcxTransmitter` will be used.
-When data frame flow tracking is enabled any `DoubleBufferTransmitter` will be replaced by an `AnnotatedDoubleBufferTransmitter` which also records the timestamps needed for that feature.
+For connections between operators a `DoubleBufferTransmitter` will automatically be used by default, while for connections between fragments in a distributed application, a `UcxTransmitter` will be used.
+When data frame flow tracking is enabled any `DoubleBufferTransmitter` will be replaced by an `AnnotatedDoubleBufferTransmitter` which also records the timestamps needed for that feature. `AsyncBufferTransmitter` is optionally used when `IOSpec::ConnectorType::kAsyncBuffer` is used in the `add_flow` method for lock-free, wait-free and asynchronous data flow.

 ### DoubleBufferTransmitter

-This is the transmitter class used by output ports of operators within a fragment.
+This is the default transmitter class used by output ports of operators within a fragment.

+### AsyncBufferTransmitter

+This is an optional transmitter class that can be used to connect two operators for lock-free, wait-free and asynchronous data flow.
+This transmitter is used by passing `IOSpec::ConnectorType::kAsyncBuffer` as the connector type in the `add_flow` method.

 ### UcxTransmitter